coilysiren/spaceplan-optimizer/readme.md

 }

 if (!window.jQuery) {
  console.log("jQuery not loaded!
-The jQuery include script does not load i immediately, so either wait a few seconds or try to load it again");
+The jQuery include script does not load in immediately, so either wait a few seconds or try to load it again");
 } else {
   work();
   $(document).click(function() {work();});